 What Risk Factors Contribute to Bunion Formation?

-Bunions can form in anyone with age, but women are more prone to developing them.
+Bunions can form in anyone, but women are more prone to developing them.
 The type of footwear worn is a major factor.

 - If you have rheumatoid arthritis, you will have an increased chance of developing bunions in the future.